-Please use the buttons below to see more information on Bath Rugby and matches between Irish and Bath over the years.
+Please use the buttons below to see more information on Bath Rugby and matches between Exiles and Bath over the years.

 Joseph, who was only called up to the starting XV on the morning of the match after Sailosi Tagicakibau failed a fitness test, scored his third Exiles try with just four minutes to go and looked to have snatched a remarkable victory only for Nick Abendanon to score the decisive try in the dying minutes.

 With the two sides being bonus point winners in week one of the new Aviva Premiership season, many pundits were predicting a feast of tries and attacking rugby in fine weather conditions.

 What the crowd of just over 11,000 got instead was a compelling, tight contest that went down to the wire.

 The Exiles were forced to make two late changes to their line up after Tagicakibau and David Paice failed fitness tests on the morning of the match with Joseph and James Buckland coming into the line-up and Tom Homer, Darren Allinson and Rob Herring being called up to a re-jigged bench.

 Irish were on the score sheet as early as the third minute after Ryan Lamb got things underway with a well struck penalty after Simon Taylor was penalised at the breakdown.